Luca06Luwa/Luca06Luwa/README.md

 Hello there.
 I'm Luna.
-Founder, CEO and only member of LunaGames Pty Ltd.
+Founder, CEO and only member of LunaProductions.
 ---

 I have been in the programming and FOSS community for a few years now and I'm still just as bad as I was when I started.